S2 Reducer: High-Performance Sparse Communication to Accelerate Distributed Deep Learning: Conclusion

 \section{Conclusion}

-This paper proposes Block-Sketch-Reducer, a novel sketch-based sparse gradient collective communication method.
+This paper proposes Sparse-Sketch Reducer, a novel sketch-based sparse gradient collective communication method.
 Our method reduces the communication overhead by enabling AllReduce on the compressed sparse-sketch.
-Experimental results show that it effectively reduces communication costs and accelerates the distributed DNN training.
+Experimental results show that it effectively reduces communication costs and accelerates distributed DNN training.